-1. The survival of our Planet including all that inhabit it and the delicate eco-systems that ensure life, are at great risk due to human activity, which is causing Climate Change.
+1. The survival of our Planet including all that inhabit it and the delicate eco-systems that guarantee life, are at great risk due to human activity, which is causing Climate Change.

 Carbon emissions caused primarily by our relentless use of fossil fuels has resulted in global warming.
 This has upset the balance of nature leading to climate change, which is now the most critical issue facing our planet.
 Climate change has been linked to increasing natural disasters like severe flooding, droughts, hurricanes and tornadoes.
 These disasters have resulted in people being displaced, losing their homes and livelihoods, whilst further increasing their cycle of poverty.
-It is the poor in Asia, South America, Africa and the ‘Island Nation States’ who continue to be disproportionately affected by environmental degradation.
+It is those living in poverty in Asia, South America, Africa and the ‘Island Nation States’ who continue to be disproportionately affected by environmental destruction and degradation.

 Pope Francis noted in his groundbreaking encyclical ‘Laudato Si – On Care for Our Common Home’ launched in June 2015: 'This sister (Earth) now cries out to us because of the harm we have inflicted on her, by our irresponsible use and abuse of the goods with which God has endowed her' (LS #2).
 Sisters of Mercy who work in developing countries, know that millions of people living in poverty depend on ecosystems and the natural resources associated with them for their survival.
 Those who are poor, especially women and children, are most at risk when ecosystems are degraded.
 It is they who suffer disproportionately from the health risks caused by flooding, inadequate or dirty water, polluted air and desertification.

 2. The Mercy Family are doing substantial work to combat climate change and work towards eco-justice.